-Dr. Kymberly Pinder is a Scholar, Curator and is currently the Acting President of Academic Affairs at the Massachusetts College of Art and Design.
+Kymberly Pinder, Ph.D. is a Scholar, Curator and is currently the Dean of the Yale School of Art, Yale University.
 She was a professor and administrator for sixteen years at the School of the Art Institute of Chicago before coming to New Mexico where she was dean of the College of Fine Arts at UNM from 2012 until 2019, when she became provost of the Massachusetts College of Art and Design.
-As a community arts scholar, Dr. Pinder has been committed to community engagement and interdisciplinary initiatives.
+As a community arts scholar, Pinder has been committed to community engagement and interdisciplinary initiatives.
 Her efforts at the UNM Art Museum at UNM resulted in an annual “all-arts day” titled ArtUnexpected, and as interim museum director, she began the multi-city initiative, PhotoSummer to promote the programming around photography and curated the exhibition across NM.

 Dyanna Taylor • Board Secretary & Cinematographer • grabahunkoflightning.com